tempoCollaboration/OQuPy/DEVELOPMENT.md

 # Development

-The following feautres are under active development:
+The following features are under active development:

 * [Experimental Support for GPUs/TPUs](#experimental-support-for-gpustpus)